Track lighting

 Track lighting is a method of lighting where light fixtures are attached anywhere on a continuous track device which contains electrical conductors.
 This is in contrast to directly routing electrical wiring to individual light positions.
-Tracks can either be mounted to ceilings or walls, lengthwise down beams, or crosswise across rafters or joists.
+Tracks can either be mounted to ceilings or walls, lengthwise down beams, or across rafters or joists.
 They can also be hung with rods from especially high places like vaulted ceilings.

 Track lighting was invented by Anthony Donato of Lightolier.
 Donato received the first patent related to track lighting in 1961.

 Tracks

-There are three standard types of tracks used worldwide.
-They are often termed "H", "J", and "L" track, after the names of the manufacturers that established the standards, Halo, Juno, and Lightolier.
-To identify a track fixture, if it has three contacts, it is likely an "H" type.
-If the contact-tips are 1 inch apart, it is likely a "J" type, but if they are 7/8 inch apart, the track is likely an "L" type.
-Many systems now use a single live and then use digital control interfaces such as DALI to control the fittings.
-This means that each fitting can be independently controlled.
+There are multiple types of tracks used worldwide, for example: